watercooler-labs/toggl-cli/README.md

 ```shell
 cargo install --path .
 ```

 > This places the release optimized binary at `~/.cargo/bin/toggl`.
 Make sure to add `~/.cargo/bin` to your `$PATH` so that you can run the binary from any directory.

 You can invoke the binary using the `toggl` command now.
-Alternativly you can also run the command directly using `cargo run`
+Alternatively you can also run the command directly using `cargo run`

 ```shell
 cargo run [command]